JohnneyQin/JohnneyQin.github.io/_pages/about.md

 - *2024.09.28*, Efficient and Effective Solutions on LLMs，in [Guangdong Key Laboratory of New Security and and Intelligent New Technology](http://sailing.hitsz.edu.cn/index.htm).

 # 📖 Educations
 - *2025.09 - 2028.06 (Expected)*, Harbin Institute of Technology (Shenzhen Campus).
-M.S. in Computer Science and Technology.
+M.S. in Electronic Information (Computer Technology).
 - *2021.09 - 2025.06 (Expected)*, Harbin Institute of Technology (Weihai Campus).
 B.S. in Software Engineering.

 # 💻 Internships
-- *2024.10 - 2025.01 (Expected)*, Tencent Platform and Content Group, Shenzhen.
+- *2024.10 - 2025.08 (Expected)*, Platform and Content Group, Tencent, Shenzhen.